TrPlugins/TrMenu/README.md

 **Terms**

 1. You are not allowed to distribute or resell any part of this plugin to anyone
+2. You are only allowed to use this plugin on your own servers
-2. You are not allowed to claim any part of this plugin as your own
+3. You are not allowed to claim any part of this plugin as your own
-3. You are not allowed to repost this plugin on anywhere without asking permission
+4. You are not allowed to repost this plugin on anywhere without asking permission
+5. You are not allowed to request a refund for any reason
+6.

 ---